scottkleinman/WE1S/we1s-scripts/Scrub/README.md

 ```

 It is typically best to strip stop words in the final iteration.
 Stop word lists should be plain text files with stop words separated by commas, spaces, or line breaks.

+##Creating Temporary Working Folders
+Temporary working folders contain configuration files and stop word lists used for individual projects.
+They may be shared on GitHub but are merged with the main WE1S project files in the Scrub directory.

+Working Folders should be named with the creator's last name followed by first initial (i.e. `SmithJ`).
+If this leads to duplication, the first name may be expanded.
+If a user has multiple subsets of configuration files, each one may go in a separate folder named in date format (i.e. `YYYY-MM-DD`), expanded with other identifying information if necessary.
+When using files in working directories locally, keep in mind that `scrub.py` will not be able to read them unless it is placed in the same folder.

+Working folders to be shared on GitHub should be placed in the `we1s-scripts/Scrub/Working` directory.